Jun. 18, 2022

 Colby and colleagues reported a case of a 43-year-old woman who suffered a middle cerebral artery infarct and had an incidental radiologic finding consistent with Lhermitte-Duclos disease (13).
 She had a strong family history of colon cancer.
 Genetic testing revealed a germline heterozygous EGFR mutation.

 The prevalence of Lhermitte-Duclos disease is less than 1 in 1 million.
-As of January 2019, there were approximately 310 reported cases of Lhermitte-Duclos disease in the medical literature (literature search conducted by this author).
+As of October 2021, there were at least 327 reported cases of Lhermitte-Duclos disease in the medical literature (literature search conducted by this author).
 The age of distribution is from birth to 75 years, with a mean age of 34 years (46; 43).
-Some cases have been reported in newborns (64; Deitlein et al 1992, Robinson and Cohen 2000; 02), and one case has been diagnosed in utero (58).
+A few cases have been reported in children and teenagers, and a few cases have been reported in newborns (65; 14; 63; 02), and one case has been diagnosed in utero (59).
 No sexual or ethnic predominances have been noted; however, one study demonstrated that females and males carrying the PTEN mutation have an 8-fold and a 5-fold increased risk, respectively, of developing cancer and Lhermitte-Duclos disease, compared with the general population (50).

 Because the etiologic and biological bases of this lesion are unknown, a means of prevention is unknown.
 Its association with Cowden disease allows those affected by this disorder to be monitored for Lhermitte-Duclos disease.
 Similarly, those with Lhermitte-Duclos disease should be monitored for possible malignancies associated with Cowden disease.